QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ```

-Such operation could also be broadcasted by using `.*`
+Such operations can also be broadcasted by using `.*`
 ```@example waveform
 wf2, wf3 = [2.0, 3.0] .* wf1;